 Validity

 A movement leader and an entrepreneurial leader will face multiple issues to reach their goal.
 The most successful leaders will be successful at overcoming such adversity and even incorporate methods anticipating issues.
 Interviews of the most successful movement leaders, defined by Smith (2011) as initiating a 4th generation or more church planting movement, will highlight the process of the movement leader and allow a comparison to Greenberg’s (2011) Entrepreneurial Leader.

+When movement leaders were recruited to participate in the study, they were recruited in pairs from the same organization.
+This was done to validate the movement leaders’ ideas.
+In addition, examining the partnerships along with the literature review provides a form of triangulation of data against ideas.
+Only two leaders were interviewed without an associated partner in the study.

 Participant Introduction